-Crashes Exposure Roadway Fatal and serious injury crashes only Other-Run Off the Road TrafficVolume Other-site subtype
+- Fatal and serious injury crashes

+- Traffic

+- Other-site subtype Volume

+- Other-Run Off the Road

 Are local roads (non-state owned and operated) included or addressed in this program?

 Are local road projects identified using the same methodology as state roads?
 Yes